ITALY IN 2 WEEKS – PRIVATE TOURS

 • Day 12: Full-day excursion of the Amalfi Coast: Amalfi, Positano and Ravello

-• Day 13: Full-day excursion to Capri Island with an Authorised Tourist Guide with public transportation on the island - Ticket Funicular
+• Day 13: Full-day excursion to Capri Island with an Authorised Tourist Guide - Public transportation on the island - Funicular Tickets

 • Day 14: 2-hour private walking tour of Pompeii Archeological Area with an Authorised Tourist Guide